DataCurationNetwork/data-primers/FITS Primer/fits-primer.md

 # Key questions to ask yourself

+- How large is the dataset/how many files does it contain?

+- What type of object does each file represent? (i.e. star, galaxy, planet)

 - What type of data is in each FITS file? (i.e. image, table, spectra)

 - What type of object does each file represent? (i.e. star, galaxy, planet)

-- How large is the dataset/how many files does it contain?

 - How many extensions does each FITS file have?